 Mr. Pankaj Ostwal, Managing Director of the Company, Mr. Sourabh Gupta, Whole Time Director & Chief Financial Officer and Ms. Pallavi Sukhwal, Company Secretary of the Company were designated as Key Managerial Personnel of the Company pursuant to Section 203 of the Companies Act, 2013.

-POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION AND OTHER DETAILS

-The policy on appointment of directors, remuneration and other matters provided in Section 178(3) of the Act has been disclosed in the Corporate Governance Report, which is a part of this report and is also available on the Company's website at www.mbapl.com.
+POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION AND OTHER DETAILS disclosed in the Corporate Governance Report, which is a part of this report and is also available on the Company's website at www.mbapl.com.